 I can imagine that the experience will be different for each person, depending on their nationality and language proficiency level.
 But I am sure most people would agree with the basic principles and practices that I am about to share.
 Some of them came directly from Rochel.
 Others were suggestions and comments that I realized could be expanded into actual strategies.

 So here is my take on it!

-3. An American Voice: How Accent work resonates all across your life
+An American Voice: How accent correction training resonates all across your life

-To illustrate Rochel’s approach, I would like to share with you some of my favorite techniques and insights learned in her classes:
+To illustrate Rochel’s approach, I would like to share with you some of my favorite techniques and insights learned in her accent reduction classes:

 This is one of the key discoveries I got out of my first class with Rochel.
 Not that she would teach you how to yawn properly in American English (though I am sure she could).
 But recalling the act of yawning, which your body, face, and facial muscles know so well, brings you straight into the oral posture you need in order to sound American.
 This is followed by a series of vowel exercises with completely relaxed features, bringing sound into the physical oral posture already prepared by the yawn.